-b) ATP Tour 500 Tournaments Main Draw.
+d) ATP Tour 250 Tournaments Main Draw.

-i) Singles: Rooms for singles players should be available beginning on Friday and continuing for a minimum of six (6) nights.
-Accommodations continue through the night that he plays his last match or until his six (6) night minimum has been provided, whichever is later.
+i) Singles: Rooms for singles players should be available beginning on Saturday and be available to each singles player for a minimum of five (5) nights, regardless of when the player is finally accepted into the main draw (singles qualifiers).
+Accommodations continue through the night that he plays his last match or until his five (5) night minimum has been provided, whichever is later.

-- ii) Lucky Loser: The number one (1) lucky loser to sign in the Lucky Loser list each day shall receive accommodation through each night he is eligible to be inserted into the draw.
-If the number one (1) lucky loser moves in, then the next player receives hospitality for that night and each night thereafter when he is the number one (1) lucky loser. - iii) Doubles: Rooms for doubles players shall be available beginning Saturday.
-For doubles players who stay in individual rooms, hospitality shall be for a minimum of two (2) nights or through the night that the player plays his last match, whichever is later.
-A doubles player who shares a room with another main draw doubles player shall have a minimum of five (5) nights or through the night of that player's last match, whichever is later. - iv) Sunday Start.
+- ii) Lucky Loser: The number one (1) lucky loser to sign the Lucky Loser list each day shall receive accommodation through each night he is eligible to be inserted into the draw.
+If the number one (1) lucky loser moves in, then the next player receives hospitality for that night and each night thereafter when he is the number one (1) lucky loser. - iii) Doubles: Rooms for doubles players shall be available beginning Saturday. - For doubles players who stay in individual rooms, hospitality shall be for a minimum of two (2) nights or through the night that the player plays his last match, whichever is later.
+A doubles player who shares a room with another main draw doubles player shall have a minimum of five (5) nights or through the night of that player's last match, whichever is later. - iv) Doubles 250 Alternates: Rooms for the top doubles alternate team shall be available from the night prior to the start of the doubles competition through each night they are eligible to be inserted into the draw. - v) Sunday Start.
 Where the main draw has been approved for a Sunday start, Hospitality shall begin one (1) day earlier than specified.
 This is applicable to both the singles and doubles main draw players.